royalraj26/gscrap/README.md

 gscrap
 ======

-A wrapper class for functions coded by http://google-scraper.squabbel.com/ to scrap google.
+A wrapper class for functions coded by Justone at http://google-scraper.squabbel.com/ to scrap google.

 Usage
 =====